Depending on your program of study, there are a number of sources of support for OISE students.

 Student Employment Opportunities

 OISE offers students four types of employment opportunities that provide financial assistance and experience in the research and teaching fields.
-Detailed information is available on the website for OISE Graduate Student Funding website about student employment.
+For students in the funded cohort, employment is included in your funding package.
+Students offered employment positions represented by CUPE 3902 Unit 1 or Unit 7 will have access to benefits, including a top-up health and dental plan.
+Detailed information is available on the OISE Graduate Student Funding website within the section about Student Employment Opportunities.

 OISE Graduate Assistantships

-Graduate Assistantships (GAs) are placements for students engaged in research and/or field development projects that contribute to their academic and professional development.
+Graduate Assistantships (GAs) are opportunities for students to engage in research and/or field development projects that contribute to their academic and professional development.
 GAs are unionized positions represented by CUPE 3902, Unit 7.
-As a member of CUPE 3902, Unit 7, you will have access to benefits, including a Top-up Health and Dental Plan.

 Teaching Assistantships

-Teaching Assistantships (TAs) are supervised and mentored by an OISE faculty member.
-TAs are given opportunities to assist in teaching and course activities, including; lecturing, facilitate class discussions, organizing group work.
+Teaching Assistantships (TAs) are given opportunities to assist in teaching and course activities, including conducting lectures, facilitating discussions, organizing group work and preparing course materials.
 TAs may also gain experience in student evaluation and supervision of students in the field.
-TAs are unionized positions represented by CUPE 3902, Unit#1.
-As a CUPE3902, Unit #1 member, you will have access to benefits, including a Top-up Health and Dental Plan.
+TAs are unionized positions represented by CUPE 3902, Unit 1.

 Research and Development Graduate Assistantship (R&D GA)